prithads/azure-docs/articles/service-bus-messaging/service-bus-queues-topics-subscriptions.md

 For a full working example, see the [TopicFilters sample](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/servicebus/Azure.Messaging.ServiceBus/samples/TopicFilters) on GitHub.
 For more information about filters, see [Topic filters and actions](topic-filters.md).

+### Metadata Memory Usage

+Topics and subscriptions consume a small amount of memory even when no messages are present.
+This memory usage comes from metadata stored for each subscription.
+Metadata includes configuration settings such as lock duration, time-to-live (TTL), and session state.
+If sessions are enabled, session metadata is maintained even when no sessions are active.

+Each subscription contributes to the topic’s overall metadata footprint, whether or not they contain any messages.
+This behavior is expected and reflects the internal storage required for routing logic, indexing, and configuration metadata.

+When designing solutions with many subscriptions or session-enabled workflows, consider this metadata overhead as part of your resource planning.

 ## Java message service (JMS) 2.0 entities

 The following entities are accessible through the Java message service (JMS) 2.0 API.